What travel insurance do I need when visiting Poland?

 Poland is an enchanting country that you will find it hard to leave.
 Be sure to visit both Warsaw and Krakow, but also other smaller typical cities.

 -Kraków: If you love architecture, you will love this city.
 You will have the sensation of being in a theatrical setting as the facades and monuments are impressive.
-Be sure not to miss the Market Square, the cathedral, the castle and the famous and absolutely incredible mine: 30 kilometers of galleries, a cathedral, furnished rooms and much more.
+Be sure not to miss the Market Square, the cathedral, the castle, and the famous and incredible mine.

--Warsaw: the capital of Poland will not disappoint you.
+-Warsaw: the capital of Poland will not disappoint.
 You will love its architecture, which will take you through its history and the warm welcome of its inhabitants.
-The main attractions are Warsaw's Saint John's Cathedral, the memorial monuments and a variety of examples of modern architecture.
+The main attractions are Warsaw's Saint John's Cathedral, the memorial monuments, and a variety of examples of modern architecture.

--You can't travel to Poland without visiting the Carpathians: you will see splendid landscapes and you can also enjoy great ski tours in winter.
+-You can't travel to Poland without visiting the Carpathian Mountains: you will see splendid landscapes and you can also enjoy great ski tours in winter.
+Popular nature destinations are Pomerania and Masuria.
+Take your hiking boots and remember that you might encounter wildlife during your hike.

 The currency in Poland is the złoty (shortened Zl).
 You will find several bureaux de change and banks throughout the cities.
 Exchange rates are often less attractive at the airport.